 When you plant potatoes will depend on where you live.
-In my area (Zone 7), I start growing potatoes in March so they’ll be ready to harvest in June, before it gets too hot.
+In my area (Zone 7), I start growing potatoes in pots in March so they’ll be ready to harvest in June, before it gets too hot.

 The rule of thumb is to plant your potatoes about two weeks after the last frost date in your area.
-If you’re able to bring your containers inside, then you can plant sooner.
+If you’re able to bring your containers inside, then you can plant your potatoes sooner.

-So, to plant potatoes in containers, you first need seed potatoes.
+In order to plant potatoes in containers, you first need seed potatoes.

 If you don’t know what those are, they’re small potatoes that are used like seeds.
 Out of the “eyes” of the potato, a plant will grow, putting down roots, and from there, more potatoes grow.

 You can buy seed potatoes on Amazon or from a big box store, or grocery store.